MugenMicko/voron/V0/Dragon_Burner/README.md

 - Use the Voron defaults and print in ABS or better.
 The part is orientated correctly in the STL.

-Note: You may lose 1-2mm on the Y axis with this mount, otherwise it may tap the printer door

 ## BOM:

 In addition to the [MiniAfterSherpa](https://github.com/KurioHonoo/Mini-AfterSherpa) and the [SlideSwipe magnetic probe](https://github.com/chestwood96/SlideSwipe) BOMs: